 June 12, 2010 - Bergdahl is promoted to specialist.

-December 7, 2010 - His captors release a nearly 45-minute video of a thin Westerner identified as Spc.
-Bowe Bergdahl.
+December 7, 2010 - His captors release a nearly 45-minute video of a man identified as Bergdahl.

 February 2011 - Another video of Bergdahl is released.

-May 6, 2011 - Robert Bergdahl, Bowe's father, makes his first statement since the disappearance of his son.
-Releases a YouTube video asking for his son's release.
+May 6, 2011 - Bergdahl’s father makes his first statement since the disappearance of his son.
+He releases a YouTube video asking for his son’s release.

 June 12, 2011 - Bergdahl is promoted to sergeant.

 May 2012 - The US government acknowledges that it has engaged in talks with the Taliban to free Bergdahl.